top of page

 You will be assessed a late filing fee if you have an extension and file your return after the extension deadline

-These are (2) separate charges that can be added to your account that will cause a IRS debt/ balance due.
+These are two separate charges that may be added to your account that will cause a IRS debt/ balance due.
 When there is a balance due with the IRS, daily/weekly/monthly interest is added.

 The interest starts on the expected date to the IRS is suppose to receive your return.